mt-server-tools/manage/install_guide/README.md

 	apt install htop
 	htop

-You can see at a glance how much memory and CPU usage is occurring, the server load (read up on load averages), memory usage and swap usage (if you have swap at all - in the case of a single-use server it is debateable whether this is necessary; when you have multiple applications ebing served, you may see some benefit.
+You can see at a glance how much memory and CPU usage is occurring, the server load (read up on load averages), memory usage and swap usage (if you have swap at all - in the case of a single-use server it is debateable whether this is necessary; when you have multiple applications being served, you may see some benefit.
 The jury is out on the use of swap.
 Tailor to your needs)

 ## Reporting